microsoft/azure-pipelines-tasks/Tasks/SqlDacpacDeploymentOnMachineGroup/README.md

 * Visual Studio 2015 installs the SqlPackage.exe at - C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120.
 Here the install location of Visual Studio is - C:\Program Files (x86)\Microsoft Visual Studio 14.0. **Note that this is an older version as compared to the link given above for the July 2015 release**.

-#### Specifying Machine Details in the Task

-Specify the machine details, wiz. the IP Address or the FDQN, administrator's login, password, WimRM HTTP/HTTPS protocol, and Test Certificate in the task itself.
-The difference between using the domain-joined/workgroup on-premises physical or virtual machines and the Azure virtual machines is that copying files to them is done by separate tasks.
-The [Windows Machine File Copy](https://github.com/Microsoft/vso-agent-tasks/tree/master/Tasks/WindowsMachineFileCopy) is used for the domain-joined/workgroup machines and the [Azure File Copy](https://github.com/Microsoft/vso-agent-tasks/tree/master/Tasks/AzureFileCopy) is used for the Azure virtual machines.
-Note that the **WinRM - SQL Server Database Deployment** task expects the web application's package zip files to be available on the target machines or on a UNC path that is accessible by the target machine administrator's login.

 ## Parameters of the task:

 The parameters of the task are described in details, including examples, to show how to input the parameters.
 The parameters listed with a \* are required parameters for the task: